rsmith-nl/scripts/README.rst

 ------------

 Encodes WAV files from cdparanoia to FLAC format.
 Processing is done in parallel using as many subprocesses as the machine has cores.
-Title and song information is gathered from a text file called ``titles``.
+Album information is gathered from a text file called ``album.json``.

 This file has the following format::

-      album title
-      artist
-      01 title of 1st song
-      ..
-      14 title of 14th song
+    {
+        "title": "title of the album",
+        "artist": "name of the artist",
+        "year": 1985,
+        "genre": "rock",
+        "tracks": [
+            "foo",
+            "bar",
+            "spam",
+            "eggs"
+        ]
+    }

 .. _cdparanoia: https://www.xiph.org/paranoia/
 .. _FLAC: https://xiph.org/flac/